cpendo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File "4-lastlines" has a script that displays the last 10 lines of /etc/passwd.

 File "5-firstlines" has a script that displays the first 10 lines of /etc/passwd.

+File "6-third_line" has a script that displays the third line of the file "iacta" in the current directory.